wxcctechsummit/holcct2107/labslive/lab1.md

 ### Pre-requisites

-- You have an assigned POD and attendee ID.
+- You have an assigned POD and Attendee ID (Refer to your Lab Details).
-- You have the customer Admin's login credentials.
+- You have the customer admin login credentials.
-- You have the Called DNIS (Number used on the Contact Center Entry Point).
+- You have the calling DNIS.
-- You have the Admin's Extension number for the agent (3001).
+- You have the agent’s extension number.
 - Prompt Wav files are uploaded, TEAM, SITE and USER are created.

 ### Quick Links